chameleon-system/chameleon-base/UPGRADE-6.3.md

 ## Access-denied Page

 The access-denied page should now support an additionally mapped parameter `loginFormAction` as a target action for the shown login form.
-This avoids the second unexpected AccessDeniedException.
+This avoids another and then unexpected AccessDeniedException when logging in from the access-denied page.
+Login still worked in that case however.
 If you use your own theme check the files `webModules/MTExtranet/accessDenied.view.php` and `snippets/common/userInput/form/formLoginStandard.html.twig` and adapt them according to the changes in **chameleon-shop-theme-bundle**.